 Using the Antenna

-To begin using the antenna, carefully unscrew the UHF connector from the original BinarX Antenna assembly.
+To begin using the antenna, first turn off the Raspberry Pi and unplug ay power cables to make sure the LNA is off.
+Next, carefully unscrew the UHF connector from the original BinarX Antenna assembly.

 Warning: Incorrectly connecting and disconnecting radio connectors may damage or break the connectors.
-Note that the instructions on how to correctly connect the radio connectors for this step and any following connections are written on Page [INSERT PAGE NUMBER HERE].
+Note that the instructions on how to correctly connect the radio connectors for this step and any following connections are written on Pages 12-13.

 Place the BinarX-provided antenna aside and fold it closed carefully so that the connector does not get damaged.

 Install the UHF connector passing through the back of the antenna grip carefully.

+Place a phone running the Stellarium app into the phone holder and turn the nut clockwise until it is tight and the phone doesn’t move.

 Final Steps